sunnat629/openai-android/README.md

 - **Runs**: [API](wiki/Runs.md), [Interfaces](wiki/RunsInterfaces.md)
 - **Threads**: [API](wiki/Threads.md), [Interfaces](wiki/ThreadsInterfaces.md)

+## Platform Compatibility
+### 📱 Current Support:
+This library is currently available for Android.
+We've designed it with robust features tailored specifically for Android applications.

+### 🚀 Future Plans:
+We are excited to announce that soon we'll be expanding support to Kotlin Multiplatform.
+This update will enable developers to use our library across various platforms seamlessly, enhancing code reusability and efficiency.
+Stay tuned for more updates!

 ## ⭐️ Support

 Like what you see?
 Here’s how to support the project: